GDPR for charities: How charities in the UK can comply with GDPR

 Who are data processors and controllers in charities?

-Any organisation that processes data and is responsible for establishing how and why that data will be processed is referred to as a data controller.
-A data processor is an organisation tasked with processing data on behalf of a data controller.
+Any organization that processes data and is responsible for establishing how and why that data will be processed is referred to as a data controller.
+A data processor is an organization tasked with processing data on behalf of a data controller.

 The charity could either process some or all of this data internally, making it both a controller and a processor, or it may engage a third party to do so.